About files with the extension .mpif

 All values in the second list are filled in alphabetical order.

 All values in the list in the third zone are the result of filtering if the filter condition OR is selected at the top of the list.
-For example, in the screenshot above, all rebars in the current view for which the Bar Diameter parameter value is 12 fall into the filtering.
+For example, in the screenshot above, all rebars in the current view for which the Length parameter value is 1000 fall into the filtering.

 If the AND filtering condition is selected at the top of the list in the third zone, then the filtering result for each category will be elements that have all the values of all parameters in the list.